quasarframework/quasar-framework.org/source/api/core-js-router.md

   }
 };
 ```
-The path property can be a normal static hash like #/page/books or a parametrized string like #/article/:category/:date, in this case the route parameters will be completed with hash tokens.
+The `hash` property can be a normal static hash like #/page/books or a parametrized string like #/article/:category/:date, in this case the route parameters will be completed with hash tokens.

 For example, for [http://domain.com/#/article/science/20151010]() you will have:
 ```
 var route = {
-  path: '#/article/:category/:date',
+  hash: '#/article/:category/:date',
   trigger: function() {
     // this.params.category contains 'science'
     // this.params.date contains '20151010'